thuya-cms/thuya-cms.github.io/docs/index.md

 - Write the same authorization or authentication logic again and again
 - Create a database connection and implement the persistency just to store some simple data
 - Pull large packages where your project uses only a little piece of it
-- Read through long documentation about the required JSON or YAML formats to define your content
+- Read through lengthy documentation about the required JSON or YAML formats to define your content

 !!! tip
     Get started by getting familiar with the [terminology](./basics/terminology/introduction.md).